cschladetsch/Pyro/Readme.md

 [Kai](https://github.com/cschladetsch/KAI) and
 [Om](https://github.com/cschladetsch/OM) before that, dating back decades.

 Each major component has its own project, and its own `Readme.md` file.
-In fact, each major folder has its own *Readme.md*.

-*Pyro* is based on language systems, an object registry, and a generalised virtual machine named *Executor*.
+*Pyro* is based on various language systems, an object [Registry](registry), and a generalised virtual machine named [Executor](Executor).

 The key languages are: